MKurae/RegExp/README.md

 Regex String Matcher created by Luuk Daleman and Mirza Kuraesin

 To run this project clone this repository and enter "make" in the terminal.
+You can now run the executable Regex.

+Using the test files to run multiple commands run "./Regex < tst/filename".

-You can now run the executable Regex Upon launching the executable, a list of options appears for the user to type into the terminal.
+Upon launching the executable, a list of options appears for the user to type into the terminal.
 First the user must type an expression before the other options can be used.